Dan Park

 False leaflet by Dan Park in Malmö 2007.

 Poster by Dan Park in Ystad 2011.

-Dan Park (born 4 May 1968) is a Swedish street artist who has been arrested, fined, and sentenced to jail for hate speech in Swedish Courts several times for his art.
+Dan Fredrik Park (born 4 May 1968) is a Swedish street artist who has been arrested, fined, and sentenced to prison several times by Swedish courts for works and public statements found to constitute incitement against ethnic groups, defamation, and related offences.

 Controversies and convictions

-In 2009 Park was on trial for placing swastikas and boxes labeled "Zyklon B" in front of a Jewish community center.
+In 2009, Park placed a heart made of pegboard with a swastika, together with a tin can marked “Zyklon B” — the name of the gas used by Nazi Germany in extermination camp gas chambers — outside the Jewish community centre in Malmö.
+He was tried for incitement to racial hatred but was acquitted.

+Park was later convicted of similar offences.
+Between 2012 and 2026, Swedish courts handed down several convictions against him for incitement to racial hatred and defamation.

-In 2011, Park was arrested for a collage poster depicting an Afro-Swede student activist naked and in chains along with text saying "Our negro slave has run away", and the activist's personal contact information.
-Park singled out the student activist for reporting a student party with people in blackface.
-Park was convicted of defamation and racial agitation, and given a suspended sentence, fined, and ordered to pay damages.
+In 2011, Park was arrested over a collage poster depicting an Afro-Swedish student activist naked and in chains, alongside the text “Our negro slave has run away” and the activist’s personal contact information.
+Park had targeted the activist after the activist reported a student party at which people appeared in blackface.
+In 2012, Park was convicted of incitement to racial hatred and defamation, received a suspended sentence, was fined, and was ordered to pay damages.

-In 2014, Park was arrested at the opening of an exhibition of his collage posters, and was sentenced to 6 months in jail for incitement to racial agitation and defamation, and ordered to pay a total of 60,000 kronor ($8,700) in damages to four people depicted in his pictures.
-Additionally, the court ordered nine of his works destroyed.
+In 2014, Park was arrested at the opening of an exhibition of his collage posters.
+He was sentenced to six months in prison for incitement to racial hatred and defamation, and was ordered to pay a total of 60,000 kronor ($8,700) in damages to four people depicted in his works.
+The court also ordered nine of his works to be destroyed.

-In 2018 Park was sentenced to three months jail for publicly using racial slurs on social media and alleging rape culture was common among immigrants.
-The judges dismissed his claim someone else used his social media account without his knowledge as "far-fetched".
+In 2018, Park was sentenced to three months in prison for publicly using racial slurs on social media and alleging that rape culture was common among immigrants.
+The court rejected his claim that someone else had used his social media account without his knowledge, describing it as “far-fetched”.
 The sentence was later increased to four months by an appeals court.

-In 2021 Dan Park was featured in an exhibition at the CSW museum in Warsaw in Poland.
-At his arrival to the museum he was filmed by activists who was standing outside protesting, one of them holding up a mirror with the words "I hope you are not looking at a fascist" which made several visitors angry, trying to explain that the exhibition is about freedom of expression and anti-fascism.
-Dan Park is asked by an activist if he is a Nazi, to which he answers "no, I am a street artist" and "what do you mean by Nazism?" and "I think everyone should have freedom of speech, even Nazis".
-He explains to a smaller group of older activists that he has visited Auschwitz and he shows them his fake Auschwitz tattoo to which they respond "shame on you".
-During the exhibition, Park refused to answer people's questions about whether he sympathized with Nazism or not, but he said quickly that he supports "free speech for everyone", including "Nazis and Muslims".
-Later on he was asked if he has sympathy for the victims of the Holocaust to which he replied that he "was not born back then" and that he "feels sympathy for people today" and that there is a Holocaust today for the animals because people eat meat and drink milk (Park is known to be a vegan).